Example #1: Femke Rosenbaum and Spontaneous Celebrations

 - Rio de Los Angeles State Park, the starting point for greening the L.A.
 River

-- Baldwin Hills Park in the historic heart of African American L.A., the largest urban park designed in the US in over a century
+- Baldwin Hills Park in the historic heart of Black L.A., the largest urban park designed in the US in over a century

 - Ascot Hills Park.
 Before that park, the largest green space in Northeast L.A. was Evergreen Cemetery, which sent a message to children that if they wanted green space, they had to die first.